JustinHuPrime/StackLang/README.md

 * Commands: enter a valid command name.
 Permitted characters: any alphanumeric character, `-`, `?`, and `*`.
 Note that the command doesn't have to exist.
 Displayed as `<commandName>`.

 * Numbers: enter a decimal.
 Numbers may use the `'` as a thousands separator.
 When a number is parsed, this separator is discarded.
-Numbers are represented in this implementation using a `double`.
+Numbers are represented in this implementation using a binary coded decimal, and as such, are inefficient but arbitrarily precise.
+Displayed as the raw number, without a thousands separator.

 * Strings: enter an escaped string enclosed in unescaped double quotes.
 Recognized escape sequences are `\"`, `\n`, and `\\`.
 Displayed as an escaped string enclosed in double quotes.